Where can I find detailed specifications for the Fusion3 F410 3d printer?

 How much space will I need for the F410?

-The total volume the F410 will take up is 28.5 in X 30.5 in X 25.25 inches.
-You will need much more clearance above the printer (approx. 60″ total) to allow for the door to swing open, upwards.
+The F410’s dimensions are 28.5 in X 30.5 in X 25.25 inches.
+The F410 technically qualifies as a ‘desktop 3d printer’, however, will take up much of any desk.
+Also, you will need additional clearance above the printer (approx. 60″ total) to allow for the door to swing open, upwards.

 How much does the F410 weigh?